Marc Straus: Allegations of research misconduct

-After becoming convinced that this legal outcome was unavoidable, Straus settled with the U.S. Department of Health and Human Services in 1982, acknowledging that false reports were submitted without his knowledge.
+Straus settled with the U.S. Department of Health and Human Services in 1982, acknowledging "that false reports were submitted, that some ineligible patients were used in the studies, and that some patients received drug dosages that deviated from the plan of the study."
+Straus maintained that these false reports were submitted without his knowledge.

 In October 1982, Straus published a paper in Cancer Treatment Reports, a journal funded by the National Cancer Institute.
 The propriety of that publication was questioned in the journal Science.
 Straus continued to publish scientific clinical studies through 1998.